-However, for even better views of both sides of the island, we highly suggest the Garden to Sky trail.
+However, for even better views of both sides of Catalina Island, we highly suggest the continuing on to Garden to Sky trail.

 Leaving from a small gate next to the base of the memorial, this 1.2-mile trail winds up above the gardens to some amazing vantage points.
 It is a steep incline up, up, up to the top, but totally worth it.

 You can see both sides of the island – bustling Avalon and the remote windward side.
 Plus, you can admire all of the many trails scattered all over the hills around you.

 If you are up for it, take another way back to the city!
 (Check here for more hiking options).

 Catalina Island Undersea Expedition

 If you don’t have the opportunity to snorkel or scuba dive during your trip to Catalina Island, we’d highly suggest going on the Undersea Expedition tour.

 This semi-submersible submarine takes you on a 45-minute tour, including a trip to Lover’s Cove – a beautiful marine conservation area in Avalon.